Sylvexia/personal_research/10-1 Personal Research.md

 	- In C it's the same as function call.
 	- In C++ there's will have name mangling inevitably, since it must support function overloading, namespace, class...
 		- Unless you specify extern "C"
-	- In Universal number library.
-It's
+- In Universal number library, it's mainly C++.
+	- There's C wrapper, but it's mostly macro and hard to get the
 - For converting the

 # Polygeist experiment to get lower c to link libm